Stormwater Charge Frequently Asked Questions

-The stormwater charge is a new user fee that will be used to help fund Newmarket's Stormwater Management program.
+The stormwater charge is a user fee that will be used to help fund Newmarket's Stormwater Management program.
 The stormwater charge came into effect in 2017.
 Prior to 2017, stormwater management was funded through property taxes and the water bill.
 In December 2020, the stormwater charge will be billed in four instalments as a line item on your Newmarket Hydro Bill.

 Newmarket is a growing community and there is more stormwater than ever before due to climate change.
 A stormwater charge will help fund Newmarket's stormwater management services and help address our three major challenges: